Karaka-Management/phpOMS/README.md

 #### End-User

-After installing the requirements and configuring the webserver for the correct path navigate to https://your_url.com/Install and follow the installation process.
+After installing the requirements and configuring the web server for the correct path navigate to https://your_url.com/Install and follow the installation process.
 Afterwards you will be redirected to the installed backend.

 For more detailed information please checkout the [Installation Guide](https://orange-management.org/dev/guide?page=setup/installation).